fshowalter/franksmovielog.com-v1/content/reviews/0036-the-curse-of-frankenstein-1957.md

 venue_notes: 2012 | Lionsgate Films | Academy ratio
 ---

-For Peter Cushing and Christopher Lee's first film for Hammer, a guest review from the good Baron himself.
+For Peter Cushing and Christopher Lee's first film for Hammer, **a guest review from the good Baron himself:**

 <!-- end -->